Keefe Environmental Services Site

 Between June 1992 and February 1993, a $1.6 million treatment facility was constructed to treat contaminated groundwater containing VOCs.
 Start-up of the treatment plant commenced in the summer of 1993 and became fully operational in the fall of 1994.

 EPA and DES completed a Five-Year Review in August 2003.
-The purpose of a Five-Year Review is to ensure that a remedial action remains protective of public health and the environment and is functioning as designed.
 The Five-Year Review determined that the remedy selected for the site remains protective of human health and the environment and recommended that DES continue to operate the groundwater treatment facility.

-Also in 2005, an upgrade to the groundwater treatment system, to include treatment technologies for the removal and destruction of a compound known as 1, 4-dioxane, was completed.
+In 2005, an upgrade to the groundwater treatment system, to include treatment technologies for the removal and destruction of an emerging contaminant known as 1, 4-dioxane, was completed.
 The upgraded system was operated for two years and a reduction in the distribution and concentration of 1, 4-dioxane was achieved.

 DES issued a Groundwater Management Permit to the town of Epping in January 2006.
 The permit establishes a Groundwater Management Zone (GMZ) at the site and on several properties abutting the site.
 Groundwater restrictions will remain in effect on these properties until such time the groundwater is restored within the GMZ.

 After approximately two years of operation, and in response to the decrease in both VOCs and 1, 4-dioxane, the treatment system was shut down to evaluate potential “rebound effects” on the concentrations of site contaminants at groundwater monitoring locations (during non-pumping conditions).